mjhea0/mjhea0.github.com/_posts/2017-12-07-dockerizing-a-react-app.markdown

 *Updates:*

+- Feb 14, 2018: Added a data volume; updated to the latest versions of React and Node.
 - Feb 10, 2018: Detailed how to configure Nginx to work properly with React Router.
 - Jan 17, 2018: Added a production build section that uses multistage Docker builds.
 - Jan 16, 2018: Updated to the latest versions of Docker, React, and Node.